Plus the five things that you should never do in a Medicaid fraud investigation

 The HRA may have that information.
 But then again, they may not.
 Figuring this out with the help of an experienced attorney can make all the difference in your case.

-9. We settle before the case gets escalated
+An attorney settles before the case gets escalated

 The HRA sent you an investigation letter because they have evidence of Medicaid fraud.
 The HRA has an incentive to settle cases.
 Does the State of New York get money from processing you and opening up a criminal case, or even sending you to jail?
 No. You need your Medicaid fraud defense attorney to convince the HRA that what’s done is done, and the best move for them is to give you a break and help you cut a deal with them.